God in Abrahamic religions: Judaism

 The Mesha Stele bears the earliest known reference (840 BCE) to the Israelite god Yahweh.

-Judaism, the oldest Abrahamic religion, is based on a strict, exclusive monotheism, finding its origins in the sole veneration of Yahweh, the predecessor to the Abrahamic conception of God.
+Judaism, the oldest Abrahamic religion, is based on a strictly exclusive monotheism, finding its origins in the sole veneration of Yahweh, the predecessor to the Abrahamic conception of God.
 The names of God used most often in the Hebrew Bible are the Tetragrammaton (יהוה) and Elohim.
 Jews traditionally do not pronounce it, and instead refer to God as HaShem, literally "the Name".
 In prayer, the Tetragrammaton is substituted with the pronunciation Adonai, meaning "My Lord".
-This is referred to primarily in the Torah: "Hear O Israel: the LORD is our God, the LORD is One".
+The Shema prayer is commonly translated as: "Hear O Israel: the LORD is our God, the LORD is One".

 God is conceived as unique and perfect, free from all faults, deficiencies, and defects, and further held to be omnipotent, omnipresent, omniscient, and completely infinite in all of his attributes, who has no partner or equal, being the sole creator of everything in existence.
 In Judaism, God is never portrayed in any image.
 The idea of God as a duality or trinity is heretical in Judaism: it is considered akin to polytheism.
 The Torah specifically forbade ascribing partners to share his singular sovereignty, as he is considered to be the absolute one without a second, indivisible, and incomparable being, who is similar to nothing and nothing is comparable to him.
 Thus, God is unlike anything in or of the world as to be beyond all forms of human thought and expression.

 God in Judaism is conceived as anthropomorphic, unique, benevolent, eternal, the creator of the universe, and the ultimate source of morality.
 Thus, the term God corresponds to an actual ontological reality, and is not merely a projection of the human psyche.
 Traditional interpretations of Judaism generally emphasize that God is personal yet also transcendent and able to intervene in the world, while some modern interpretations of Judaism emphasize that God is an impersonal force or ideal rather than a supernatural being concerned with the universe.